moby/moby/docs/sources/reference/commandline/cli.md

     Enables or disables the use of blkdiscard when removing devicemapper devices.
-This is enabled by default (only) if using loopback devices and is required to res-parsify the loopback file on image/container removal.
+This is enabled by default (only) if using loopback devices and is required to resparsify the loopback file on image/container removal.

     Disabling this on loopback can lead to *much* faster container removal times, but will make the space used in `/var/lib/docker` directory not be